 Luckily, there is a restaurant just 15 minutes walk from the heart of the Tourist Buzz, that Romans recommend.
 Bello had fond memories of the food from La Salumeria Roscioli while he lived in Rome nearly 10 years ago.
 When we arrived I could instantly see why.

-Walking back just a few more steps reveals a curved bar on the left and shelves of decedent oils, vinegars and jars of various other tasty treats to the right.
+Walking back just a few more steps reveals a curved bar on the left and shelves of decedent oils, vinegar, and jars of various other tasty treats to the right.
 True to form, Bello and I opted for the bar over a table in the back.

 This was our final meal in Rome and I had one thing on my mind Cacio e Pepe.
 I could not leave without indulging in this classic Roman Pasta.

 At La Salumeria Roscioli there were several things that made me absolutely fall in love with our dining experience.
 First, we and were treated by staff with the kindness usually reserved for locals, who happened to be sitting right beside us, engaging in friendly banter.
-Second, the wine list was strong, affordable and included great local options.
+Second, the wine list was strong, affordable, and included great local options.
 We ordered up our perfectly lovely bottle of Olevano Romano Cesanese Superiore ‘Silene’ ‘14, Damiano Ciolli for the grand total of 20€.

 it just kept getting better.
 On to the food we ordered!
 Fourth, a Charcuterie and Cheese plate that left us beyond satisfied with traditional local preparations and a few new twists like Mortadella with Truffle which is sinfully good and…